Skip to main content

 What Causes Charcot-Marie-Tooth Disease (CMT)?

-Many genes can cause CMT if they don't work properly.
-The type of CMT depends on what gene is affected.
+Changes to many different genes can cause CMT.
+The type of CMT someone has depends on which gene is affected.

 How Is Charcot-Marie-Tooth Disease (CMT) Diagnosed?